Psychotherapy and Counselling MA

 - Available to UK residents only

 The MA in Psychotherapy and Counselling is a British Association of Counselling and Psychotherapy (BACP) accredited course.
 The programme offers a strong focus on high quality research and clinical skills training.
 It provides an opportunity to critically and creatively evaluate current theory and practice issues.
-Psychotherapeutic theory which prioritises the therapeutic relationship as the crucial factor will be critically examined and students will be encouraged to learn more about themselves in relationships, to develop their own approach to therapy based on their own values and beliefs.
+Psychotherapeutic theory which prioritises the therapeutic relationship as the crucial factor will be critically examined and you will be encouraged to learn more about yourself in relationships, to develop your own approach to therapy based on your own values and beliefs (a values-based approach).
 You will be able to deliver psychological therapy across different socio-cultural contexts considering the ethical and intersectional dimensions of your practice.

 You will be equipped to work as a professional counsellor/psychotherapist and make independent clinical decisions in a variety of settings including complex and unpredictable situations.
 You will learn to carry out specialist psychotherapeutic assessments, communicate and present complex and sensitive information and gain knowledge of adult safeguarding procedures.

-Your therapeutic learning community will consist of no more than 24 students per cohort.
 You will engage in experiential learning activities to develop your self- and intersubjective awareness when becoming a relational practitioner.
-This small group enables personal support from your peers and tutors to help with the emotional challenges of the learning experience.
 Many students bring a wealth of personal experience that helps them to reflect on a range of human issues.

 In addition to the taught elements of the programme you must complete 100 supervised practice hours to become eligible for BACP membership.
-You must find your own placement but the practice placement unit are available to support you.
-Our practice placement unit have a comprehensive range of approved placement opportunities in a variety of clinical settings and are available to support you.
+You must find your own placement but our practice placement unit has a comprehensive list of approved placement opportunities in a variety of clinical settings and are available to support you.

 High quality and intensive clinical skills training enabling you to become effective relational practitioners.

-Learning from a passionate academic team with psychotherapeutic interests include third wave behavioural and cognitive psychotherapies, the person-centred and existential not-knowing approach, pluralistic therapy and psychoanalytic and integrative approaches.
+You will be learning from a passionate academic team with varied psychotherapeutic modalities such as: third wave behavioural and cognitive psychotherapies, person-centred and existential not-knowing approach, attachment, psychoanalytic and integrative approaches.
 Therapeutic practice is modelled in different teaching methods with a focus on relationships, creative and experiential methods.